timotheecour/D_vs_nim/README.md

 for item in a: item += 5  # compile-time error for item in mitems(a):  item += 5  # ok
 ```
+* how to search for symbols `fooBar` given that nim allows foobar fooBar foo_bar etc?
+A: nimgrep; also: Nim provides "nimsuggest" that can be used for vim, emacs, vscode, atom that autocompletes

 ## no longer valid points
 https://forum.nim-lang.org/t/1779/1#11314 => dmd backend license was changed recently